Show HN: RF Hunter – Find hidden cameras and other devices

 If you’re imagining you can take $30 worth of parts, sell the finished item for $60 or $90, and sustain that enterprise, it’s time to reconsider your business acumen.

-• ted_dunning a day ago
+• ted_dunning 8 months ago

 There's a lot of ways to rephrase this to be less insulting.